LeslieDancey/fme-server-FULL/publishing_a_workspace.md

 Job submission is ideal for testing workspaces, and for running large-scale and batch translations that make use of the server process queue.

-**Republishing a Workspace**

-Once a workspace has been published, the republish tool becomes active.
-Further updates to the workspace (within the same session) can then be uploaded with a single click:

-The same parameters are used as before.
-If changes need to be made to these parameters, then the full publishing wizard should be used.

 **Downloading a Workspace**